-A Quick Time Event is typically a form of interactive cut-scene, where main control of the on-screen action is replaced by a lengthy animation with limited user interaction.
-Most games that feature QTEs flash an on-screen icon to tell players which button or direction to press to successfully continue the animation.
+A Quick Time Event (QTE hereafter) is typically a form of interactive cut-scene, where main control of the on-screen action is replaced by a lengthy animation with limited user interaction.
+Most games that feature QTEs briefly display on-screen icons to tell players which button or direction to press in order to successfully continue the animation and scene.
 Failing to press the proper buttons in a timely fashion usually results in some form of penalty, such as failing to execute the attempted move, getting hit by incoming objects, and so on.
 Some of the sequences involve only a single button press, while others require many button presses in a row.

 In 2001, Shenmue II introduced a variation of the QTE called the Command Quick Time Event (CQTE), which instead of inputting commands in real time, freezes the scene and gives you a limited time to enter a longer string of buttons.